AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/examples.md

 In this example we have replaced the `Insert Element`, `Insert Paragraph`, `Insert Numbered List`, `Insert Bulleted List` buttons with a single `More Insert Options` button containing all of these.

-6. [Manage button on the Metadata panel](./examples/metadata_report_manage_button.ts) In this example, we have customized the **Manage** button (located in the Metadata panel on the Reports page) so that it is disabled when the `Disable Edit without Lock` setting is turned on.
+6. [Manage button on the Metadata panel](./examples/metadata_report_manage_button.ts) In this example, we have customized the **Manage** button (located in the Metadata panel on the Reports page) so that it is disabled when selected file(s) are in read-only mode.
 This helps prevent accidental metadata edits on files that are not intended for editing.

 [Review App Examples]